GREENING LAB | NEWS

 We have been awarded an ARC Discovery Grant with A/Prof Perran Cook to expand our research into the microbial ecology and biogeochemistry of hydrogen cycling in permeable sediments.
 These findings build on our recent Nature Geoscience article and Ya-Jou Chen’s PhD project.

 As shown in the publications page, we have several articles coming out in the next few months in top journals ISME Journal, Nature Communications, and Nature Microbiology.
-Some of these are already available as preprints, including Zahra’s first-author paper on Chloroflexi persistence soon to be published in ISME.
+These include Zahra’s first-author paper on Chloroflexi persistence than has been published in ISME.

 Dec 17 2018: JBC article